nttgin/BGPalerter/docs/path-poisoning.md

 >        - 98
 > ```

+Example of alert:
+> A new upstream of AS100 has been detected: AS30
+>

 If you provide empty lists, the monitoring will be performed and you will receive an alert for every upstream/downstream.

 > E.g., the config below monitors only for downstreams and expects to never see any downstream AS (stub network)